 My Kindle Workflow

-Kindle has become one of my most valuable tools, so I'm writing this article to document my complete Kindle workflow.
+Kindle has become one of my most valuable tools, so I'm writing this to document my complete workflow — from finding a book to reading it.

 Finding a good book